-Our well-stocked College library is open 24 hours a day with an extremely helpful librarian who is happy to buy or track down any books you require.
-The library provides a spacious environment and it is equipped with computers, printers and photocopiers, which can all be used for free- a rarity amongst Oxford Colleges.
-In the new temporary building, the library also has a study/ reading room that can be booked through the College for any group studying sessions.
+Our well-stocked College library is open 24 hours a day with an extremely helpful library team who are happy to buy or track down any books you require.
+The library provides a spacious environment, and it's equipped with computers, printers and photocopiers, which can all be used for free- a rarity amongst Oxford colleges.